CompCogNeuro/sims/ch6/objrec/README.md

 **Figure 4:** All IT activation-based receptive fields for the Image and the Output layer, with each unit in the corresponding outer-grid

 * After the `Test All` is complete, the tabs starting with `V4:Image` contain the resulting activation-based receptive fields.
-Click on each of them in turn.  `V4:Image` shows all of the V4 units in the outer large-scale grid (in their respective locations as they show up in the NetView) and their weighted-average response to Images in each inner grid.
-Because this is so large it requires scrolling -- so we captured a 10x10 sample of V4 units in Figure 3, also showing the same units for `V4:Output`.
+Click on each of them in turn (it may take a while to render the Image ones).  `V4:Image` shows all of the V4 units in the outer large-scale grid (in their respective locations as they show up in the NetView) and their weighted-average response to Images in each inner grid.
+Because this is so large it typically requires scrolling -- so we captured a 10x10 sample of V4 units in Figure 3, also showing the same units for `V4:Output`.
 Likewise, the IT tabs show corresponding receptive fields, also shown in Figure 4.

 You should see that the V4 units are encoding simple conjunctions of line elements, in a relatively small range of locations within the retinal input.
 The fact that they respond across multiple locations makes the weight patterns seem somewhat smeared out -- that is a good indication that they are performing a critical invariance role, even though it makes it somewhat difficult to see.
 You can also see the correspondence between the Image and Output activations -- for example the lower left V4 unit in Figure 3 looks like it responds to a "rotated F" according to the Image pattern, and indeed the most active Output unit corresponds to LED Object 10, which is that rotated F.  The fact that each V4 unit responds to multiple different Objects is evident by the crowded, colorful patterns in the Output panel.
 This means that V4 is producing a coarse-coded distributed representation of objects, not a localist one (as discussed in Chapter 3).